Chicken Liver Pâté is an easy and delicious way to add organ meats to your diet!

 Health Benefits Of Chicken Liver

 - Liver is very high in vitamin A, B12 and Folate.
 Yes, Folate!
 You might think that green leafy vegetables are hight in Folate (foliage=Folate) and that’s true.
 But liver contains about three times more Folate than kale or spinach!

 - Vitamin A is another very important vitamin that people might think that they are getting enough of by consuming vegetable high in beta-carotens.
 Although it’s true that we have the ability to convert beta-carotens into the vitamin A, it takes our bodies extra 13 enzymatic steps to do so.
 And there is no guaranty that your particular body does it efficiently!
 We also need about 12 units of beta-carotens to make 1 unit of vitamin A. Vitamin A is very important for our vision, for reproduction and lactation, and for all the cells that undergo fast devision (skin, lining of the intestine, fetus).

 - B12 plays a very important role in nervous system functioning.
 It is needed for Red blood cells formation, metabolism of Folate and fatty acids.

-I you are wondering what I’m spreading the pâté on it’s Dense and Nurturing Bread.
+I you are wondering what I’m spreading the pâté on it’s Nutty Bread.

 1 Tbsp olive oil